lsst-sitcom/spot_motion_monitor/CONTRIBUTING.rst

    feature to the list in README.rst.
 3. The pull request should work for Python 3.6.
    Check https://travis-ci.org/lsst-com/spot_motion_monitor
-   under pull requests for active pull requests or run the ``tox`` command and make sure that the tests pass for all supported Python versions.
+   under pull requests for active pull requests or run the ``py.test`` command and make sure that the tests pass for all supported Python versions.

 Tips